 Many companies ask prospective employees to complete a drug test as part of the hiring process.
-Some employers may also screen their staff for drug use at random times to check their systems for the presence of illicit drugs or other illegal substances like marijuana (THC), opiates, cocaine, amphetamines, methadone, steroids, barbiturates, benzodiazepines, phencyclidine (PCP), ecstasy, and more.
+Some employers may also screen their staff for drug use at random times to check their systems for the presence of illicit drugs or other illegal substances like marijuana (THC), opioids, cocaine, amphetamines, methadone, steroids, barbiturates, benzodiazepines, phencyclidine (PCP), Molly, and more.

-However, drug tests are known for sometimes producing false positive results, which means that people who have not taken drugs may get a positive result after the screening.
-This could lead to someone losing their career for no real reason.
-Therefore, everyone who is expecting to complete a drug screening should take proper precautions to avoid this problem.
+However, drug tests can produce false positive results, which means that people who haven’t taken drugs may get positive results after the screening.
+This could lead to someone losing their job, so everyone who’s expecting to complete a drug screening should take proper precautions to avoid this issue.

 What Does It Mean to Get A False Positive?

-When someone gets a “false positive” on a screening, the test detects the presence of a substance that isn’t really in someone’s body.
-As testing methods have improved over the years, there have been less cases of false positive results.
-While these outcomes are not common, they are still very possible today.
+When someone gets a false positive drug test, the test detects the presence of a substance that isn’t really in someone’s body.
+As testing methods have improved over the years, there have been fewer false positive drug tests.
+While these outcomes aren’t common, they’re still possible.

 What Causes False Positives?

 If someone eats certain foods, takes specific medications, or uses other substances before taking a drug test, they have a chance of seeing a false positive result.
 The substances below may or may not cause a false positive drug test depending on how much of the substance a person consumed, how the test is processed, and what the test is screening for.

 Some bagels and other foods with poppy seeds could cause a false positive for opioid screenings.
 This is because poppy seeds naturally have small amounts of codeine and morphine.